mSwara/Time-Series-Weather-Prediction/README.md

 | MAPE | 2.414% | **2.204%** |
 | Walk-forward CV R² (5 folds) | — | mean 0.969, std 0.001 |

-**Honest read**: temperature has strong day-to-day persistence, so a naive "tomorrow = today" baseline already scores R²=0.96 for free.
+Temperature has strong day-to-day persistence, so a naive "tomorrow = today" baseline already scores R²=0.96 for free.
 The LSTM adds real, measured value on top of it (10% lower RMSE, 7% lower MAE) — a genuine but modest improvement, reported as-is rather than inflated.
 Full numbers,